-1. Programme for distribution of Sweaters for Sulab karamcharis Security Guards in winters with Commerce Association and NSS 2.
+- 1. Programme for distribution of Blankets for Sulab karamcharis and security Guards in winters with Commerce Association and NSS 2.
 Programme for distribution of Providing pollution masks to the security guards 3.
-Programme for distribution of Raincoat to the security guards to protect them from rain 4.
-Organized fitness programme for Security Guards to remain alert and agile.
+Programme for distribution of umbrella to the security guards to protect them from rain - 4.
+Sensitization Programme for Security Guards to deal with students, especially girls Students.